CodeYourFuture/fundamentals-course/lesson-1.md

 Before we get started with programming we want to learn a bit about you, and you can learn a bit about us.

 We'll start with some introductions: so that we can get to know each other.
-We'll play some games including Zip Zap Bong and Happy Salmon.
+We'll play some games including Zip-Zap-Boing and Happy Salmon.

 ## Code of Conduct & House Rules